lbrodziak/aws-three-tier-architecture/README.md

 ## Presentation tier

 For the presentation tier, I will set up an S3 bucket that will store files needed for the website to work.
 Next I will setup Cloudfront CDN to host the website stored on S3.

-I accessed my delivered website by using the Distribution domain name link.
+Detailed description of this part can be founde [here](https://github.com/lbrodziak/aws-devops-cloudfront) I accessed my delivered website by using the Distribution domain name link.

 ![Image](http://learn.nextwork.org/surprised_maroon_fierce_chinese_gooseberry/uploads/aws-compute-threetier_3a4b5c6d)